SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations

-For each input waveform, the teacher representations $\mE^s$ and $\mE^a$ are extracted.
-Two sets of fine-grained target tokens are obtained by applying the corresponding quantiser on $\mE^s$ and $\mE^a$:
+Since the teacher models are domain-specific, simply computing losses against both targets regardless of the domain of the input data could be suboptimal.
+Therefore, we design three dual-domain pre-training strategies: \begin{itemize} \item \textsc{Joint}: Each sample $\vw$ induces two losses, computed against $\mZ_\text{speech}$ and $\mZ_\text{audio}$, regardless of its domain. \item \textsc{Disjoint}: Each training input $\vw$ only induces one loss, computed against the targets generated by the teacher from the same domain as $\vw$. \item \textsc{Asymmetrical}: For speech data, loss is only computed against $\mZ_\text{speech}$.
+For audio data, loss is computed against both $\mZ_\text{speech}$ and $\mZ_\text{audio}$. \end{itemize}

-During dual-domain pre-training, the speech tokens $\mZ^s$ are used as universal prediction targets for all input data, whereas the audio tokens $\mZ^a$ are only used for loss computation when the input is general audio.
-This asymmetric approach helps the model achieve balanced performance across both domains (see Appendix~\ref{app: dual-domain balance} for a comparison of three dual-domain pre-training strategies).
-The dual-domain training objective is formulated as follows:
+In \ours{}, the \textsc{Asymmetrical} strategy was adopted because it yields the best performance (see Section~\ref{sec: dual-domain strategy} for a comparison of the three strategies).
+That said, the speech tokens $\mZ_\text{speech}$ are used as universal prediction targets for all input data, whereas the audio tokens $\mZ_\text{audio}$ are only used as targets for general audio input.
+The asymmetrical dual-domain pre-train objective is formulated as follows:

-where $\mathcal{L}_{\text{single}}$ is the single-domain masked prediction loss defined in Equation~\ref{eqn: mvq loss}.
-The term $\1_{\text{is\_audio}}$ is an indicator function that returns 1 if the input is general audio and 0 otherwise. $\lambda$ is a hyperparameter for balancing the contribution of the general-audio-specific loss.
-By learning to predict both $\mZ^s$ and $\mZ_a$, the student model can learn a joint feature space for both domains.
+where $\mathcal{L}_{\text{single}}$ is the single-domain masked prediction loss defined in Eqn.~(\ref{eqn: mvq loss}).
+The term $\1_{\text{audio}}$ is an indicator function that returns 1 if the input is general audio and 0 otherwise. $\lambda$ is a hyperparameter for balancing the contribution of the general-audio-specific loss.